ohmtal/lazyFreeBSDDesktop/README.md

 # lazyFreeBSDDesktop

 *lazyFreeBSDDesktop* is a collection of shell scripts to setup a Desktop with packages on a fresh installed FreeBSD.
-I started in Summer 2025 with this collection.
-Because i love to setup FreeBSD on different machines but I'am to lazy to do this all manually.
+I started in Summer 2025 with this collection, because i love to setup FreeBSD on different machines but I'm too lazy to do all the steps manually over and over again.

 Tested with FreeBSD `14.3` and `15.0`, but **use at your own risk!**